Nimai95/Case-study-3/README.md

 ## Question 2.

 How does this company use technology to their advantage?
-Why are they considered a FinTech company?
+---
 With the availability of information at the fingertips, Coinsquare coins technology to make a Intelligent trading interface.

 In the world of Crytocurrency trading, Coinsquare's QuickTrade feature instantly makes trades between any two currencies, whether it's XRP to Ethereum, or Litecoin to EUR.

 Coinsquare's platform is 100% proprietary.
 We are SSL and 2FA enabled, with a 95% cold storage policy on all digital currencies, and we run multiple encrypted and distributed backups every day.

+Why are they considered a FinTech company?
+---
 Coinsquare has low, transparent fees and no trading minimum make it so everyone can take advantage of digital currency.
 Conveniently trade from any device, and get help from expert support team whenever needed.

 The Coinsquare mobile app to keep an eye on the markets and make trades at the perfect moment, wherever you are.

 ## Question 3.
+Why is this company exemplary in the FinTech space?
+---
 Coinsquare being one of only a handful of online trading platforms for cryptocurrencies, it has known to be the safest, and reliable techs to trade cryptos.
 It is also known to be the safest to trade which means one can feel confident that when you trade in the account, in whichever currency you choose to trade, your money is going to be safe.
 Commonly used as bitcoin, it came to existence in 2019 and from there it has been an in demand trading tool.

+What are their strengths and weaknesses?
+---
 Its strength is that it is secure, trades in variety crypto currencies like bitcoin and ethrum, in demand fintech company to trade.
 Their weakness can be its only Canadian, no international traders can use it.
 Just trades crypto, so cannot do any other form of trading.

 ## Question 4: